Black Magic (Yemi Alade album): Promotion

+The love track "Heart Robber" was also released on November 3, 2017, as the album's third single.
+Musically, it is an Afrobeats song that contains a mid-tempo guitar riff and elements of Mariachi.
+The video for "Heart Robber" was recorded and directed by Peters.
+The album's fourth single, "Bum Bum", was released on March 13, 2018.
+The song's accompanying video features Afro-inspired styling and hip-hop apparel.
+In the video, Alade is seen embracing dance and showing off her moves with backup dancers.
+The album's fifth single, "Kpirim", was released on May 23, 2018.
+The accompanying music video for the song was filmed by Bukola Jimoh.

 Composition

+Black Magic is an Afropop, Igbo highlife, and R&B album.
 "Knack Am" is composed of melodious strings and exotic instruments.
 The R&B track "Yaba Left" is named after the street lingo for Yaba's Federal Neuro Psychiatric Hospital.
 "Mr Stamina" is a South African house record that explores a bit of Alade's sexual desires.
 The Sess-produced track "Wonder Woman" mixes trap music with heavy basslines and a shortened TED speech.
-The dance song "Kpirim" contains elements of Igbo highlife while "Bum Bum" features a percussion-heavy dancehall production.
+The dance song "Kpirim" contains elements of Igbo highlife, while "Bum Bum" features a percussion-heavy dancehall production.